 -

-The objective of this study is to implement and demonstrate, through live demonstration over a real GEO satellite, Multi-User Multiple Input Single Output (MU-MISO) digital signal processing techniques, namely precoding, in the Forward (FWD) link of a multi-beam satellite system operating in full frequency reuse (FFR).
-While standard technologies, as for DVB-S2, operate using an interference avoidance approach through a proper re-use of the spectrum amongst beams, more recent paradigms have been proposed which go in the opposite direction through the management of the interference amongst beams.
-The objective is clearly to maximize the use of the available spectrum which represents a limited resource of the system.
+The objective of this study is to implement and demonstrate, through live demonstration over a real geostationary orbit (GEO) satellite, Multi-User Multiple Input Single Output (MU-MISO) digital signal processing techniques, namely precoding, in the Forward (FWD) link of a multi-beam satellite system operating in full frequency reuse (FFR).
+While standard technologies, as for DVB-S2, operate using an interference avoidance approach through a proper reuse of the spectrum amongst beams, more recent paradigms have been proposed which move in the opposite direction through the management of the interference amongst beams.
+The objective is to clearly maximise the use of the available spectrum which represents a limited resource of the system.

-The study has led to the design and development of new technologies and products in the area of satellite communications (satcom).
-SIGCOM in collaboration with SES has defined the technical requirements for the satellite communication payloads, needed to support the switch from classic 4 colour reuse scheme to full frequency reuse through precoding technology.
+The study has led to the design and development of new technologies and products in the area of satellite communications.
+SIGCOM in collaboration with SES has defined the technical requirements for the satellite communication payloads, needed to support the switch from classic four colour reuse scheme to full frequency reuse through precoding technology.
 These are already considered for the SES missions to be flown in the near future.
-SIGCOM has implemented the main algorithms into model prototypes which have been used to demonstrate the increased satellite channel capacity in the lab and enable to prepare a live demonstration over satellite.
+SIGCOM has implemented the main algorithms into model prototypes that have been used to demonstrate the increased satellite channel capacity in the lab and performed a live demonstration over satellite.

 The figure below shows a general block diagram of the demonstrator.

-The main functional blocks of the Precoding demonstrator are: a precoding enabled gateway, a satellite MIMO channel emulator and a set of user terminal receivers.
+The main functional blocks of the Precoding demonstrator are: a precoding enabled gateway, a satellite Multiple-Input, Multiple-Output (MIMO) channel emulator and a set of user terminal receivers.

 The proposed infrastructure is based on Software Defined radio platform by National Instruments and it is depicted in the following figures for both the GW and the UT.

-To accomplish the project’s objective, 5 main tasks have been identified:
+To accomplish the project’s objective, five main tasks have been identified:

-Detailed design of GW and UT prototypes: the selected algorithms will be designed taking into account the chosen Software Defined Radio based platform.
+- Detailed design of GW and UT prototypes: the selected algorithms will be designed taking into account the chosen Software Defined Radio (SDR) based platform;

 The project has been completed.
-Hereafter you can find some picture of the equipment used for the Live Demo and the In-Lab demo, and a few links for some videos of both Live Demo and In-Lab Demo.
+Hereafter you can find some pictures of the equipment used for the live demonstration and the in-laboratory demonstration, and a few links for some videos of both the live demonstration and the in-lab demonstration.